tqyaaaaang/Hyper-OS/README.md

 cd build
 cmake ..
 ```
 Then you need to compile HOS using Visual Studio.
+You may need to copy the executable file generated to `bin/hos`.

 #### Run the kernel
 Just run the `entry.py` script, and have fun: